Baobab Tree at Mannar (මන්නාරම බයෝබැබ් ගස)

 The huge and shapeless mass of wood in these singular trees resembles a bulb rather than a stem.
 One of the largest, at Manaar, measured upwards of thirty feet in circumference, although it was a very little more in height.

-‘The Book of Ceylon’ by Henry W. Cave in 1908 too makes reference to number of such trees in the area
+‘The Book of Ceylon’ by Henry W. Cave in 1908 also makes reference to the number of such trees in the area

 Manaar is scarcely worth a visit.
 It represents a dreary aspect in comparison with the rest of Ceylon, notwithstanding that in earlier times it was regarded as a place of considerable commercial importance from its proximity to India and the yield of its pearl fisheries.
 It is now famous only for its baobab trees (cidaiisonia digitata), which must have been imported many centuries ago from the coast of Africa, but by whom and for what purpose is a mystery.
 The peculiarity of this monstrous tree is in its shapeless massive stem, Whose circumference is equal to the height of the tree ….